 Amber Book is a fantastic resource for ARE 5.0.
 It was created by Architect and Professor Michael Ermann, who thoroughly understands how ARE Candidates are visual learners.The Amber Book teaching method uses animations and graphics to help teach the content.

-Since the test only cares about your ability to answer the question, Amber Book really focuses on making sure you know how to answer the questions.
+Since the test only cares about your ability to answer the question, Amber Book really focuses on making sure you know how to answer the exam questions.

 Amber Book consists of: